esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 5. delete
-Delete sub command used to delete application.
+Delete sub command is used to delete application.
 Here, application id (UUID) is required to delete application and unset active application if it is set as active.
 ```sh
 $ espercli app delete [application-id]
 ```